Perspective | This book is a collection of fleeting glances burned into a photographer’s memory

 Interestingly, “Snow” never really seems to resolve itself.
 The problem, or nagging feeling or whatever you want to call it, remains.
 What Winship eventually ended up with is a collection of disjointed impressions — like the aftereffects of a too bright image burned on your retina.
 The book itself is reminiscent of those old composition books you’d get for school, which, now that I think about it, makes complete sense — notes about the traces of existence.

-The photos are accompanied by a fictionalized account of a photographer from Cardiff who has been sent to make photos of rural craftspeople.
+The photos are accompanied by a fictionalized account, written by author Jem Poster, of a photographer from Cardiff who has been sent to make photos of rural craftspeople.
 While the story bears what seems to be an uncanny relationship to Winship, it is explicitly not about her.
 This serves to bolster the overall inchoate nature of “Snow.”

 In the story, the photographer is faced with a situation that makes her question the act of making photographs, contemplating the nature of representation itself.
 This is a big question in photography circles nowadays, so it’s interesting to find it here.
 It makes for an even more rich and introspective experience.
 Who does have the right to photograph outside of the parameters of their experience?
 And what about the idea of profiting from the endeavor?
 These are interesting, and important, questions.